Things To Do In New York City, NY

 - Peter Pan – Stop is at 42nd Street, Port Authority Bus Terminal

-Greyhound takes you into 42nd Street Port Authority Bus Terminal while Bolt and Megabus drops you on a street corner.
+Greyhound takes you into 42nd Street Port Authority Bus Terminal while Megabus drops you on a street corner.
 Megabus is at 33rd street across from the Jacob Javitts Center in Manhattan.
 Bring a jacket an umbrella s there is no shelter from the elements; you are outside.

 You can take Amtrak or NJ Transit trains into New York City.
 They both stop at Penn Station at 34th Street.
 There is also Metro North to upstate New York cities which stops at Grand Central Station which is located at 42nd Street and Long Island Railroad service out to Nassau and Suffolk counties in New York, that is located at 34th Street Penn Station.